jerome-auguste/SMA-Prey-Predator-project/README.md

 ## Implementation

-- Display icons and current energy : on the grid Sheeps and Wolves are both represented by icons with their current energy.
+- Display icons and current energy: on the grid Sheeps and Wolves are both represented by icons with their current energy.

 ![Capture d’écran (199)](https://user-images.githubusercontent.com/51906903/157892026-ebec08d5-3fe3-4cef-adff-2e663a694c16.png)

-- Chasing mode : at first the movements of the Sheeps and Wolves were at random.
+- Chasing mode: at first the movements of the Sheeps and Wolves were at random.
 To obtain better results, we implemented a real Wolf and Sheep movement behaviour (Wolves chasing sheeps, Sheeps running away from wolves).

-- Energy gained : we decided to quantify the energy gained by a Wolf to the energy of the Sheep he eats.
+- Energy gained: we decided to quantify the energy gained by a Wolf to the energy of the Sheep he eats.

-- Tests (à compléter)
+- Tests: some unit tests can be run on the agents using pytest

 ## Parameters

 The parameters that can be modified are:

 - Number of Wolves and Sheeps on the grid before start (10-200)
 - Reproduction rate of Wolves and Sheeps (0-1)
 - Energy gained from eating Sheep (1-50)
 - Energy gained from eating Grass (1-20)
 - Energy at creation for Wolves and Sheeps (1-100)
 - Grass growing time (1-100)
 - Chasing mode (True/False)

-The optimal parameters were :
+The optimal parameters were:

 | Parameters                      | Value  |
 | --------------------------------|--------|